Select a state to find fishing and boating information:

 In order to set up a drop shot rig when freshwater fishing for largemouth or smallmouth bass, you will need to know how to tie a drop shot knot.
-Learn the easy steps for tying the drop shot fishing knot in this section.

 The drop shot knot is basically a Palomar knot with a tucked tag end that is used to create a drop shot rig.
 A drop shot rig consists of line connected to a hook (point facing up) with a trailing leader and weight at the very end.
 When the hook and bait are suspended above the weight the bait takes on a fluid motion that can entice even stubborn or inactive fish to bite.
 In most cases, the bait used is a soft plastic worm.

 You can tie the drop shot knot and fish the drop shot rig for smallmouth bass or largemouth bass in a number of different situations, but it works particularly well for fish that are suspended in clear deep water.
-This is one of the essential bass fishing knots you will want to learn
+This is one of the essential bass fishing knots you will want to learn.

 Like all other fishing knots, tying a drop shot fishing knot will become quicker and easier with practice.
 Learn how to tie this knot by following a few easy steps.